MathiasSoderqvist/MathiasSoderqvist/README.md

 - 🔭 I’m currently working on building a mock crypto wallet.
 - 🌱 I’m currently learning Nest.js.
 - 💬 Ask me anything.
-I'm always open to new and creative thoughts and ideas.
+I'm always open to creative, new thoughts and ideas.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mathias-soderqvist/)

 <!--START_SECTION:waka-->